Most people find it easier to plant crops in their gardens during the summer.

 As mentioned above, many winter crop varieties perform quite well even when the temperature falls quite low.

 One of the pro tips that will help you achieve a blooming winter garden is to provide the crops with adequate protection, which can be done with the help of covers (a fabric sheet or commercial frost cover).
+Otherwise, you might end up with some discolored or damaged leaves.

 Apart from other crop-specific maintenance tips, this is one tip that will have your crops thriving during the winters!